 “The bike wash station allows you to rinse any dirt or residual plant debris off your bike from where you rode before,” said Christensen.
 “This will help minimize the spread of invasive species and protect the native habitat.”

 The bike park project also allowed for Timberline to start their own plant seed bank, which is a library of stored seeds collected from the local area.
 The collection of wild seeds allows crews to replant areas that get disturbed with native seeds from the area.
 There will be at least one opportunity this summer for volunteers to come in and help with seed collection.

 “The biggest reason seed collection is important is that if I went to a store and bought seeds and tried to plant them at Timberline, they wouldn’t germinate because they haven’t adapted to the higher elevation and the snowfall,” said Christensen.
 “But by getting seeds specific to the west slope of the Cascades, you get a much higher germination rate and we want to support the ethological health of the mountain as much as possible.”

-The Timberline Bike Park officially opened on August 12 and showcases the hard work and amazing trails being offered at the lodge.
-The bike park is now open seven days a week through Labor Day, with a revised schedule in the fall.
+The Timberline Bike Park showcases the hard work and amazing trails being offered at the lodge.
+Typically during the summer he bike park will be open seven days a week through Labor Day, with a revised schedule in the fall.